michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 2. The confidence score associated with propagated analogues is not correct and belongs to any previous annotation (often MSNovelist) that was overwritten.
 3. MS2Query analogues are not being assigned properly.

-### What's New in v1.0.4?
+### What's New in v1.0.5?
-1. Reprioritised annotations for sources at levels 3 and 4.
-The order of priority is now: GNPS in silico > CSI:FingerID > MS2Query analogues > MSNovelist > Canopus
-2. The speed of PubChem standardizationg for CSI:FingerID annotations significantly increased due to retrieval of CID from processed files.
+1. Fixed a bug where propagated annotations had an incongruent confidence score associated.
+This now uses the cosine score of the propagated feature to the known compound.
+2. Removed Propagated.NPC.Superclass which is no longer used.
-3. Fixed a bug where MS2Query analogues were being assigned as annotation.type = NA and confidence.level = NA.
+3. Fixed a bug where MS2Query analogues (level 3) were not being included in the final annotation list.
+4. The same modification table used to assign propagated analogue modifications is now used for MS2Query analogues.
+5. Fixed a bug where compound names containing square brackets would be incorrectly tidied, leading to a failure in the PubChem standardization.
+6. PubChem standardization using compound name has been improved.

 ---